corker/FluentProjections/README.md

 fluent-projections
 ==================

-Fluent Projections provides a configurable hub that can handle events and map them to database projection tables (read models).
+This package provides a configurable hub that can handle events and map them to event projection tables (read models).

 Why?
 ====

-When CQRS and Event Sourcing come in, you have to deal with projection tables or read models.
-Projection contains data prepared for a specific view.
-To process events we use so called denormalizers.
-Denormalizer is a hub that handle domain evens and map them to a projection.
-To define a mapping between events and a projection I have to write a very similar code.
+When CQRS and Event Sourcing come in place, we have to deal with event projection tables or read models.
+In most cases a projection contains a data model prepared for a specific view for the best performance of querying this data.
+To project events we use so called event denormalizers.
+An event denormalizer is a hub that can handle evens and project them onto an event projection.
+An implementation for a denormalizer usually is a very trivial and code is very similar from one denormalizer to another and from one project to another.

-I think it's a kind of waste of time to do it again and again.

 What?
 ====

-So, I noticed some patterns in this process:
-* Direct mapping to a projection property with another or even the same name;
-* All kind of aggregations;
-* All kind of lookups.

-I'm a big fan of configuring and I want to share with you the idea of configurable projection denormalizers that I call Fluent Projections.
+With this project I want to minimize an effort to define event denormalizers and I want to provide a semantic way of doing it.
+I beleive it's great if I just type something like "On a concert created event add a new projection with a concert date and title" and a computer could translate the text into a workable code for me.
+What do you think?

 How?
 ====